Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Summer Meal Structure

-Lunch (largest meal): Basmati rice with dal, steamed vegetables, cucumber raita, and fresh coriander.
-This is the time for your most substantial meal.
+Lunch (largest meal): basmati rice with dal, steamed vegetables, cucumber raita, fresh coriander.
+This is when you eat your most substantial meal.

 Summer Lifestyle Adjustments